bapanapalligopi/security_topics/OWASP/A04:2021 – Insecure Design.md

 - Reducing the cost of security fixes by preventing flaws **before coding begins**.
 - Training developers and architects on secure design practices.

----

-### Practical Takeaways
-1. **Prevention Strategies**:
-   - Conduct **threat modeling sessions** during the design phase.
-   - Use **secure design frameworks** and principles.
-   - Leverage tools for **design-time validation**, such as automated security architecture analysis.

-2. **Examples of Poor Design**:
-   - Storing passwords in plaintext instead of hashing them securely.
-   - Allowing verbose error messages that leak sensitive information (e.g., stack traces in production).
-   - Failing to implement least privilege for sensitive operations or users.

-3. **Key Challenges**:
-   - Lack of awareness about design risks among teams.
-   - Pressure to deliver features quickly, sacrificing security considerations.
-   - Over-reliance on downstream testing or security fixes rather than addressing root causes.

----
 ### **Insecure Design: Description**

 **Insecure Design** is a category of vulnerabilities that stems from **missing or ineffective security controls in the design phase** of a system or software.
 It focuses on weaknesses introduced by flawed architectural decisions rather than coding or implementation errors.